-This is Statistics announces its fifth annual Fall Data Challenge, a national contest for high school and undergraduate students to apply their statistical and data visualization skills to examine a relevant and timely topic and demonstrate the real-world impact of data.
+This is Statistics announces its sixth annual Fall Data Challenge, a national contest for high school and undergraduate students to apply their statistical and data visualization skills to examine a relevant and timely topic, and demonstrate the real-world impact of data.

 How Does the Contest Work?